-- Show attention to sound and music. - \ Respond emotionally and physically to music when it changes. - Move and dance to music. - \ Anticipate phrases and actions in rhymes and songs. - Explore their voices and enjoy making sounds - Join in with songs and rhymes. - Make rhythmical and repetitive sounds. - \ Explore a range of sound makers/instruments and play them in different ways. - \ Notice patterns with strong contrasts and be attracted by patterns resembling the human face. - Start to make marks intentionally. - Explore paint, use fingers and other parts of their bodies as well as brushes and other tools. - \ Express ideas and feeling through making marks and sometimes give a meaning to the marks they make. - Enjoy and take part in action songs. - \ Start to develop pretend play, pretending that one object represents another. - \ Explore different materials, using all their senses to investigate them.
+- Show attention to sound and music. - \ Respond emotionally and physically to music when it changes. - \ Move and dance to music. - \ Anticipate phrases and actions in rhymes and songs. - \ Explore their voices and enjoy making sounds. - \ Join in with songs and rhymes. - \ Make rhythmical and repetitive sounds. - \ Explore a range of sound makers/instruments and play them in different ways. - Notice patterns with strong contrasts and be attracted by patterns resembling the human face. - \ Start to make marks intentionally. - Explore paint, use fingers and other parts of their bodies as well as brushes and other tools - \ Express ideas and feeling through making marks and sometimes give a meaning to the marks they make. - \ Enjoy and take part in action songs. - \ Start to develop pretend play, pretending that one object represents another. - \ Explore different materials, using all their senses to investigate them.
 Manipulate and play with different materials. - \ Use their imagination as they consider what they can do with different materials. - Make simple models which express their ideas.

-- Take part in finger rhymes with numbers. - React to changes of amount in a group of up to three items. - Compare amounts, saying 'lots', 'more' or 'same'. - Develop counting-like behaviour, such as making sounds, pointing or saying some numbers in sequence. - \ Count in everyday contexts, sometimes skipping numbers. - \ Build with a range or resources. - Complete inset puzzles. - Compare sizes, weights, using gesture and language-'bigger/little/smaller', 'high/low'. 'tall', 'heavy'. - Notice patterns and arrange things in patterns.
+- Combine objects like stacking blocks and cups - Put objects inside others and take them out again. - Take part in finger rhymes with numbers. - React to changes of amount in a group of up to three items. - Compare amounts, saying 'lots', 'more' or 'same'. - Develop counting-like behaviour, such as making sounds, pointing or saying some numbers in sequence. - Count in everyday contexts, sometimes skipping numbers. - Build with a range or resources. - Complete inset puzzles. - Compare sizes, weights, using gesture and language-'bigger/little/smaller', 'high/low'. 'tall', 'heavy'. - Notice patterns and arrange things in patterns.